A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-As indicated in the previous sections, contemporary continual and active learning are prone to an alarming amount of threats due to their development and evaluation inhabiting a closed world.
-In this section we argue that awareness of an open world is not only required to overcome the threat of designing a non-robust system, but provide the natural means to merge techniques into a common perspective.
+As indicated in the previous sections, contemporary continual and active learning are prone to an large amount of threats due to their development and evaluation inhabiting a closed world.
+In this section we argue that awareness of an open world is not only required to overcome the threat of designing a non-robust system, but provide the natural means to merge techniques into a common perspective. \\

-Recall that a majority of continual learning techniques alleviates the challenge of catastrophic inference by regularizing parameters for known tasks, rehearsing a subset of data from known tasks or respectively generating it with a generative model.
+\textbf{Different sides to the same question:} First recall that a majority of continual learning techniques alleviates the challenge of catastrophic inference by regularizing parameters for known tasks, rehearsing a subset of data from known tasks or respectively generating it with a generative model.
 Independent of the specific algorithm, a key concern is thus to identify exemplars, learn the generative factors of our known tasks or determine the parameters that are responsible for the majority of previously seen data.
-At the core, we need to thus find a good approximation of the known data distribution.
-In active learning, our task is very much alike, although the underlying question seems to be of reversed nature.
-Instead of protecting or sampling from the known data distribution, a query is conducted with respect to yet unobserved distributions.
-In a similar distinction to the continual learning mechanisms, query-acquiring active learning methods pick samples that are estimated to yield the best model improvement, whereas query-synthesizing methods attempt to tackle this challenge through generative modelling by generating these most informative examples.
+At the core, we need to thus \textit{find a good approximation of the known data distribution}.

+In active learning, also recall from our survey how the task is very much alike, although the underlying question seems to be of reversed nature.
+Instead of protecting or sampling from the known data distribution, \textit{a query is conducted with respect to yet unobserved distributions}.
+In a similar distinction to the continual learning mechanisms, query-acquiring active learning methods pick samples that are estimated to yield the best model improvement, whereas query-synthesizing methods attempt to tackle this challenge through generative modeling by generating these most informative examples.

-Interestingly, in open set recognition, the task is to precisely gauge the boundary between the seen known data distribution and yet unseen unknown data.
-Although the original motivation stems from a perspective of outlier detection and thus model robustness in practical application in the presence of unknown unknowns, knowing this boundary also gives us the means to restrict a continual learning technique to protect the already seen knowns or respectively query active learning examples that are sufficiently statistically different without the fear of selecting uninformative noise.
-We argue that in general this forms the natural interface between active and continual learning. \\
+Interestingly, in open set recognition, the task is to \textit{precisely gauge the boundary between the seen known data distribution and yet unseen unknown data}.
+The original motivation stems from a perspective of outlier detection and thus model robustness in practical application in the presence of unknown unknowns.
+However, knowing this boundary also gives us the means to restrict a continual learning technique to protect the already seen knowns or respectively query active learning examples that are sufficiently statistically different without the fear of selecting uninformative noise.
+We thus propose that open set recognition forms a natural general interface between active and continual learning. \\